 #2.
 Security Camera Systems — One of the Best Copper (Gutter) Theft Prevention Tips

-Preventing copper theft at warehouses, construction sites and other facilities is easy with the help of security camera systems.
+Construction site cameras can prevent theft of copper from warehouses, construction sites and other facilities.
+By the way, cameras with construction time-lapse photography can help record the progress of construction, which is useful for project documentation.
 In most cases, just the fear of being taped is often enough to dissuade copper criminals from targeting your construction sites, warehouses, empty or rural/abandoned houses, etc.

 If the worst situation happens, your copper pipes or gutters are ripped out, you can see the bad guys through the recorded videos.
 With the images/videos captured by security cameras, you can keep them as evidence, and the police can catch the copper thief as much as possible.